Mistakes, miscommunications, and modifications in production

 Constraints: Bottlenecks shift to resource availability, tooling, or integration points

-Exception processing steps are explorations for context by searching for the relevant details for the presenting conditions so the underlying problem can be accurately diagnosed.
+Each exception processing step in the step sequences above are explorations for context by searching for the relevant details of the presenting conditions so the underlying problem can be accurately diagnosed.
 Transformations and evaluations have their own puzzles to be solved, but the context in both those cases is known - to produce a useful result within the attack surface of the territory and goal in question.

 Wrap-up